rolfosian/Starsector-VideoLib/README.md

     videoPlayer.setClickToPause(true); // setClickToPause on the video so user can click it to pause/unpause it

     videoPlayer.addTo(parentPanel).inTL(0f, 0f); // add to parent
-    videoPlayer.init(); // init projector so it knows where/width/height to render }
+    videoPlayer.init(); // init projector so it knows where/width/height to render *Make sure 'parentPanel' is positioned properly before calling this
+}
 ```